(717) 336-5030

 3. Part Remains Submerged

-We keep the part submerged in the fluid bed for powder paint to allow the film to coat parts with a thick, wear-resistant coating.
-The piece’s final thickness depends on the object’s heat before it’s dipped in the bed and how long it is left in the fluid bed of powder coating.
+We keep the part submerged in the fluid bed for powder paint to allow thick, wear-resistant coating to set completely.
+The coating’s final thickness depends on the object’s heat before being dipped in the bed and how long it is left in the fluid bed of powder coating.

 4. Part is Post-Fused

 The final stage of fluidized bed powder coating is the post-fusing process.
 After excess powder drips off the product, it moves to an oven at a lower temperature to cure.
-The post-heat in the range must be at a lower temperature than that of the preheated oven.
-The purpose of this step is to make sure that all the powder has adhered to the part during the dip and melts into a smooth, uniform coating.
+The post-heat in the range must be at a lower temperature than the preheated oven.
+This step aims to ensure that all the powder has adhered to the part during the dip and melts into a smooth, uniform coating.
 If the oven is too hot, the bed-dipped object could cause the coating to melt off, sag, or drip.

 What Are Some of the Benefits of Fluidized Bed Coating?

-PCTM’s pre-treatment options are specifically designed to give your metal object the smooth, even finish you want.
-When you choose fluidized bed powder coating, your metal part will also have these attractive attributes:
+PCTM’s fluidized bed powder coating options are specifically designed to give your metal object the smooth, even finish you want.
+This method of powder coating application can instill dozens of benefits and traits in your products, including:

 Want Fluid Bed Powder Coating For Your Parts?
 Call PCTM!

-When you need your metal object to have a host of benefits, including corrosion, wear, and weather resistance, fluidized bed coating is the way to go!
-This process requires a part to be heated and then dipped into a bed of fluidized powder, which adheres to the object and is cured in the oven.
+Are you excited at the idea of having equipment that is resistant to corrosion, wear, and weather?
+If you want improved tools and equipment, fluidized bed coating is the way to go!
 It’s ideal for large objects without delicate details or areas where the fluidized powder could build up.

 And when you need a partner to give you a consistent fluidized bed powder coating, choosing PCTM is smart!
 We are in the heart of Central Pennsylvania and have the machinery and expert operators who perform our coating technologies.